audungk/SwiftElegantDropdownMenu/README.md

 self.view.addSubview(dropdownMenu)
 ```
 ### Example 2
-Create a new UIView storyboard element and assign the **SwiftElegantDropdownMenu** class to it, and create an outlet in your viewcontroller.
+Create a new UIView storyboard element, assign the **SwiftElegantDropdownMenu** class to it, and create an outlet in your viewcontroller:
 ```swift
 @IBOutlet weak var dropdownMenu: SwiftElegantDropdownMenu!
 ```